FansDB/docs/docs/performers.md

 1. Links that redirect to a different account, should include both links.
 Except in rare cases where they redirect to an unrelated performer.
 1. Avoid adding shortened links.
 If shortened URL redirects to a full link, use that instead.
 </div>
-1. Defunct links are kept for prosperity and ability to lookup information from archives.
+1. Defunct links are kept for posterity and the ability to lookup information from archives.

 !!! tip
     When adding links, make sure to click `Add` when adding links manually.